Judicial Service

 |

 Judge Michael J. Scionti is a Tampa native and lifelong resident of the State of Florida.
-He earned his Bachelor of Science in Criminal Justice from Florida State University in 1990 and his Juris Doctor from South Texas College of Law in 1996.
-He was admitted to the Florida Bar in 1996 and later admitted to the United States Supreme Court, the United States Circuit Court of Appeals for the Eleventh Circuit, the United States District Court for the Middle District of Florida, and the United States Court of Appeals for the Armed Forces.
+Judge Scionti earned his Bachelor of Science in Criminal Justice from Florida State University in 1990 and his Juris Doctor from South Texas College of Law in 1996.
+Judge Scionti was admitted to the Florida Bar in 1996 and later admitted to the U.S. Supreme Court, the U.S. Court of Appeals for the Eleventh Circuit, the U.S. District Court for the Middle District of Florida, and the U.S. Court of Appeals for the Armed Forces.

-Judge Scionti has served our community and country with honor and distinction upholding the rule of law in and out of the courtroom, on and off the battlefield, and throughout all branches of government.
-Elected to the bench in 2014, Judge Scionti serves as a Circuit Court Judge in Florida’s Thirteenth Judicial Circuit and is currently assigned to the Circuit Criminal Division presiding over Veterans Treatment Court and other drug and mental health problem-solving courts.
-As a veteran himself, Judge Scionti brings his own military service and experience to the bench in helping address the unique challenges facing veterans suffering from military service-related mental health and substance use disorders, while ensuring the fair and impartial administration of justice.
+Judge Scionti has served his community and country with honor and distinction upholding the rule of law in and out of the courtroom, on and off the battlefield, and throughout all branches of government.
+Elected to the bench in 2014 and re-elected in 2020, Judge Scionti serves as a Circuit Court Judge with the Thirteenth Judicial Circuit of Florida presiding over Veterans Treatment Court and other drug and mental health problem-solving courts.
+As a veteran, Judge Scionti brings his own military service and experience to the bench helping veterans suffering from military service-related mental health and substance use disorders, while ensuring the fair and impartial administration of justice.

-Judge Scionti is also a Colonel in the United States Army Reserve, Judge Advocate General’s (JAG) Corps where he has served since 2000.
-Judge Scionti currently serves as the Commander of the 8th Legal Operations Detachment headquartered in Independence, Missouri, and has served multiple overseas tours of duty as a military magistrate and rule of law advisor in both Iraq and Afghanistan.
-As a military magistrate, Judge Scionti presided over military-commissioned tribunals of suspected enemy prisoners of war, unlawful combatants, and international terrorists.
+Judge Scionti serves as a Colonel with the U.S. Army Reserve, Judge Advocate General’s (JAG) Corps, having received his direct commission in 2000, and is a graduate of the Army’s Military Justice Basic and Advance School, the Army’s Military Intelligence Basic and Advance School, and the Army’s Command and General Staff College.
+Judge Scionti currently serves as the Commander of the 8th Legal Operations Detachment with the U.S. Army Reserve Legal Command.
+Judge Scionti has served multiple overseas tours of duty both as a Military Magistrate in Iraq in support of Operation Iraqi Freedom and as a Legal Advisor in Afghanistan in support of Operation Enduring Freedom.
+As a Military Magistrate, Judge Scionti most notably presided over military-commissioned tribunals of suspected enemy prisoners of war, unlawful combatants, and international terrorists.